PacktPublishing/Vue.js-2-and-Bootstrap-4-Web-Development/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-codes are not present in chapter 3 and 10
+codes are not present in chapter 3.

 The code will look like the following:
 ```